43eyes/PostgresPyLoad/README.md

 # PostgresPyLoad
-Takes a CSV file describing the structure of a relational database, and creates a postgres database based on it and loads data into it.
+Phase1 takes a CSV file describing the structure of a relational database, and creates a postgres database based on it and loads data into it.
+Then Phase2 does financial analysis on the inserted data.

 # Python dependencies
 - psycopg2